Lynnwood Criminal Defense Attorneys

-Finding the right attorney can be difficult, especially when you're dealing with something as potentially life-changing as a criminal charge or even informal allegations.
+Finding the right defense attorney can be difficult, especially when you're dealing with something as potentially life-changing as a criminal charge or even informal allegations.
 In these cases, you need a competent legal professional that you can rely upon to provide you with the hard-hitting counsel you will require every step of the way.
-You need The Law Offices of Lance Fryrear on your side.
+You need the experienced criminal defense attorneys at The Law Offices of Lance Fryrear on your side.

 As Lynnwood criminal defense attorneys who have been working in this field for years, we know how to provide our clients with the defense representation they need.
 Our firm includes a former prosecutor, Attorney Lance Fryrear; we know how to use our experience on the "other side" to provide counsel that is that much more effective in protecting our clients' freedom.

 contact us online or Call today at (425) 224-7075 to schedule your case consultation with an experienced lynnwood criminal defense attorney.

 Lynnwood Misdemeanor & Felony Defense attorney

 In the State of Washington crimes are broken down into two categories: misdemeanors and felonies.
 Misdemeanors involve crimes for which a person can be fined and jailed for up to a year.
 Crimes involving sentencing for over a year are Felonies.

 Although misdemeanors are the lesser of the two categories, they are still nevertheless serious and need to be dealt with skillfully in order to minimize the damage these can bring to one's life.

 There are two categories of misdemeanors in the state of Washington:

 - Gross Misdemeanors - punishable up to one year in jail and/or a $5,000 fine.

 - Simple Misdemeanors - punishable up to 90 days in jail and/or a $1,000 fine.